British Film Institute launches its crowdsourcing platform using PYBOSSA to geolocalize their films.

 Our team has a new way of thinking, experimenting and working.
-We’re not scared of failure, because we believe it’s only learning.
-Trying again, improving, getting better and finally delivering the best possible products and projects to our clients is what keeps us alive.
+We are not scared of failure, because we believe it’s only learning.
+Trying again, improving, getting better and finally delivering the best possible products and projects to our clients is what keeps us going.

-We hail from a broad range of disciplines from Science to UX copywriting, and we’re ready for any challenge!
+We hail from a broad range of disciplines from Science to UX/UI design, and we are ready for any challenge!
 TRY US.
 WE DARE YOU... in a nice way.

 Daniel is our boss.
 A computer engineer with a PhD in parallel genetic programming on volunteer desktop grids.
 He is also a senior researcher at the Citizen Cyberlab and an alumni of the Shuttleworth Foundation.